FruitieX/homelab/docs/configuration.md

 [cert-manager](https://cert-manager.io/) obtains and renews Let's Encrypt certificates.

+This repo configures cert-manager is both HTTP01 and DNS01 challenge solvers.
+DNS01 allows requesting wildcard certificates that can be shared by all your subdomains (including private services).

+DNS01 requires some extra configuration, as cert-manager needs access to your DNS provider in order to prove ownership of a domain.

-- Set `LETSENCRYPT_EMAIL` in your [/clusters/homelab/cluster-secrets.yaml](/clusters/homelab/cluster-secrets.yaml) file.
+- Set `LETSENCRYPT_EMAIL` and `CLOUDFLARE_EMAIL` in your [/clusters/homelab/cluster-secrets.yaml](/clusters/homelab/cluster-secrets.yaml) file.

+  Set `api-token` in your [/infrastructure/certificates/cert-manager/cloudflare-api-token-secret.yaml](/infrastructure/certificates/cert-manager/cloudflare-api-token-secret.yaml) file.

+  See [cert-managers documentation](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/#api-tokens) on how to generate Cloudflare API tokens with sufficient permissions for cert-manager's use.

   See [/docs/sops.md](/docs/sops.md) for more information on how to store secrets.